confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 1. View the **docker-compose.yml**.

     This will launch a PostgreSQL database and 2 Confluent Platform components - a Connect cluster and Confluent Control Center.
 Control Center is used to monitor your Confluent deployment.
-The file will not provision the Kafka brokers because we will be using the cluster we created in Confluent Cloud.
+The file will not provision the Kafka brokers because you will be using the cluster we created in Confluent Cloud.

     The docker-compose.yml also has parameterized the values to connect to your Confluent Cloud instance, including the bootstrap servers and security configuration.
 You could fill in these Confluent Cloud credentials manually, but a more programmatic method is to create a local file with configuration parameters to connect to your Kafka clusters.
-To make it a lot easier and faster, we will use this method.
+To make it a lot easier and faster, you will use this method.

-    We will be using Docker during this workshop.
+    You will be using Docker during this workshop.
 Alternatively, you can set up these Confluent Platform components and connect them to Confluent Cloud by installing Confluent Platform as a local install.

 1. Validate your credentials to Confluent Cloud Schema Registry.